EU approves Mylan purchase of Abbot generics, subject to conditions

-BRUSSELS (Reuters) - The European Commission approved on Wednesday the acquisition of Abbot Laboratories’ non-U.S. Developed Markets Specialty and Branded Generics Business (Abbott EPD-DM) by the U.S. based producer of generic pharmaceuticals Mylan Inc, subject to conditions.
+BRUSSELS (Reuters) - The European Commission approved on Wednesday the acquisition of Abbot Laboratories’ (ABT.N) non-U.S. Developed Markets Specialty and Branded Generics Business (Abbott EPD-DM) by the U.S. based producer of generic pharmaceuticals Mylan Inc (MYL.O), subject to conditions.

 Abbott EPD-DM is a Swiss-based manufacturer focused on distributing branded ex-originator products with expired patents.
 It has internal production capabilities in Europe, Canada and Japan.